marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 (>=>) :: (a -> Either e b) -> (b -> Either e c) -> a -> Either e c
 ```

-As you can see it has only functions as inputs.
-This prevents it to implementing it as a concrete method of a class.
-A completely equivalent formulation of `>=>` is
+As you can see `>=>` has only functions as inputs.
+This prevents us from implementing it as a concrete method of a class.
+We can solve by using a completely equivalent formulation of `>=>`, which is

 ```haskell
 bind :: Either e a -> (a -> Either e b) -> Either a b